 What Is Magnesium?

-Although we have magnesium stored in our bones, fluids, tissues and muscles, many Americans need more magnesium to stay healthy.
-In fact, lack of this mineral is one of the most common types of vitamin deficiency, affecting up to 50% of U.S. adults and almost as many children by some estimates.
-You can boost your magnesium intake with dietary supplements and snacking on cashews, almonds, whole-grain cereals, peas, beans and spinach.
+Although we have magnesium stored in our bones, fluids, tissues, and muscles, many Americans don't have enough of this substance to stay healthy.
+Lack of this mineral is one of the most common types of vitamin deficiency, affecting up to 50% of U.S. adults and almost as many children, according to a study published in the Journal of the American Osteopathic Association and cited by Pharmacy Times.

 - Lower blood pressure among people who have hypertension